“Secure Your Family’s Future: Contact Tim for Life Insurance and Annuity Planning”

-New York Life, MassMutual, State Farm, and Northwestern Life are the largest mutual life insurance companies.
+The four largest mutual life insurance companies are New York Life, MassMutual, State Farm, and Northwestern Life.
 At the same time, the biggest stock life insurance companies are MetLife, Prudential, and Lincoln.

-Variable life because of the nature of the policy, the cash value is invested in stocks and bonds.
+Because of the nature of the policy, the cash value is invested in stocks and bonds with variable life insurance.
 The performance and fees of the subaccounts are paramount to any purchasing decision.

 The cost of life insurance depends on your health, age, and the amount of coverage needed.
 There are formulas to determine how much life insurance you need—one rule of thumb is multiplying your income times a certain number.
 There is also human life value, which was used after 9/11 to pay victims.
 This method calculates the financial value someone brings by looking at their current and future income.